sta-szek/pojo-tester/src/book/writing-tests/README.md

 It will test a `Pojo` class against `equals`, `hashCode`, `toString`, `getters` and `setters` which is a default test.

 If your `pojo-methods` are well implemented the test will pass.
-Otherwise exception will be thrown.
+Otherwise, exception will be thrown.

 ### Testing with AssertJ catchThrowable()
-If you would rather have strict `given-when-then` convention, you can use [AssertJ](http://joel-costigliola.github.io/assertj/) and test may look a little bit better.
+If you would rather have strict `given-when-then` convention, you can use [AssertJ](http://joel-costigliola.github.io/assertj/) and test may look a bit better.

 ```java
 import static pl.pojo.tester.api.assertion.Assertions.assertPojoMethodsFor;